DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-11-exploring-the-scope-of-a-register-of-placement-schools.md

 - school type and phase
 - address and location (including geolocation)
 - contact details
-- subject or phase specialisms - for example, SEN (special educational needs), primary, secondary maths
+- subject or phase specialisms - for example, SEND (special educational needs and disabilities), primary, secondary maths
-- relationship to a provider - such as training partner and placement partner
+- relationship to a provider, such as a training partner and a placement partner
 - status - for example, active and withdrawn

 This information would support search, reporting, placement planning and the ability to publish accurate data to other BAT services.